Frequently Asked Questions

 Dental training programs for Alaska residents are available in Alaska or through programs in other states with special consideration for Alaska students.

 Training to be a Dental Assistant or Dental Hygienist is available at the University of Alaska in both Anchorage and Fairbanks.
-In Anchorage, contact the University of Alaska Anchorage, Allied Health Sciences, Dental Programs or call (907) 786-6929.
+In Anchorage, contact the University of Alaska Anchorage, School of Allied Health, Dental Programs or call (907) 786-6929.
 In Fairbanks, contact the University of Alaska, College of Rural and Community Development for the Dental Hygiene program or call (907) 455-2834.
 For the Dental Assistant training in Fairbanks, contact the University of Alaska Allied Health Programs or call (907) 455-2050 or 2822.

 To train as a Dentist, connect to the Western Interstate Commission for Higher Education (WICHE) and the Professional Student Exchange Program (PSEP) or call (303) 541-0200.
 The dental schools closest to Alaska are the School of Dentistry at the University of Washington and Oregon Health and Sciences University School of Dentistry.
 The American Dental Association and the American Dental Hygiene Association can help you with other questions regarding careers in the dental health profession.